Connection between a degenerate particle flow model and a free boundary problem: Conclusion

 \section{Conclusion}

-In this paper we have proved the existence of a bounded unique global-in-time solution for a strongly degenerate parabolic problem modeling material flow and swarming.
+In this paper we have proved the existence of a bounded unique global-in-time solution for a strongly degenerate parabolic problem modeling material flow problems and swarming behavior.
 Furthermore we have proved that the solution converges to a steady state, which is generally expected in diffusion equations.
-Such steady state is equal to the average of the initial datum in the supercritical case, while in the subcritical case it is not known for general initial data, although we showed that it is a.e.~not larger than the critical density.
-The convergence is proved to be exponential in the $L^2(\Omega)$ norm in the supercritical case, while in the subcritical case it is shown to be algebraic in the Wasserstein metric.
-We also presented a formal argument according to which the system can be equivalently reformulated as a free boundary problem in the case of radially symmetric initial data which are decreasing in the radial coordinate.
+Such steady state is equal to the average of the initial datum in the supercritical case, while in the subcritical case it is not known for general initial data, although we have showed that it is a.e.~not larger than the critical density.
+The convergence is proved to be exponential in the $L^2(\Omega)$ norm in the supercritical case, while in the subcritical case it is shown to be algebraic in a negative homogeneous Sobolev seminorm.
+We also proved that, in the case of radially symmetric initial data which are decreasing in the radial coordinate, the strongly degenerate parabolic equation can be derived from a free boundary problem which only degenerates on the free boundary.
+Furthermore, we have proved global existence of weak solutions to the latter problem.
 Numerical experiments for both cases supercritical and subcritical are carried out.
 In the subcritical case, a segregation effect is observed when the distance between two high density regions is large enough, while no segregation happens when such distance is relatively small.
-This motivates future analytical projects aiming at determining criteria for initial data yielding the onset of segregation phenomena, and the investigation of how the solution generates segregation behaviour on a broader viewpoint.
+This motivates future analytical projects aiming at determining criteria for initial data yielding the onset of segregation phenomena, and the investigation of how the solution generates segregation behavior on a broader viewpoint.
 The issue of determining the value of the steady state in the subcritical case is also worth investigating.
+More broadly, it would also be interesting to analyze the qualitative behavior of the solutions, e.g.~whether the equation preserves the the solution segregation.
+Concerning this issue, we believe that energy methods would not really help in this investigation, since they appear to provide little to no information about the behavior and properties of the solution in the subcritical region.
+Instead, a possibly more fruitful approach would involve dealing with a free boundary problem associated to the degenerate parabolic equation, which would generalize system \eqref{fb}--\eqref{fb.ic} to the case of more general domains $\Omega$ and initial data $\rho_{0}$.